Terradue/doc-tep-geohazards/source/overview/data-casting.rst

 -------

-The Platform allows data providers to promote the usage of their hosted data, by having dedicated catalogues to manage series/datasets selected for exploition with the platform' services.
+The Platform allows data providers to promote the usage of their hosted data, by having dedicated catalogues to manage series/datasets selected for exploitation with the platform' services.

 These provided data resources can be searched and retrieved by users from the platform, and exploited through cloud appliances bound to a proper usage policy.